julianeon/julianeon/books.md

 The Making of the Atomic Bomb by Rhodes is great too.

-On a psychological note: Barrett's How Emotions Are Made transformed by thinking about them. i
+On a psychological note: Barrett's How Emotions Are Made transformed by thinking about them.
+Recommended.